 - Install a backup generator.
-Whole-home backup generators provide power to your entire home and are the first and best option to protect your home and family in an emergency.
+Whole-home backup generators provide power to your entire Melbourne home and are the first and best option to protect your home and family in an emergency.
 They are generally straightforward to install, and with financing plans and offered rebates are more affordable than ever.

 - Get a whole-home surge protector.
 There’s no need for a surge protector for every outlet when you have a whole-home surge protector.
 The whole-home protector also protects your appliances, air conditioner, water heater, and other integrated equipment.

 - Prepare a disaster kit.
 A disaster kit should at minimum come with a first aid kit, a gallon of water per person, a 3-day supply of food and baby supplies, pet food, battery-powered radio, flashlight with batteries, duct tape, garbage bags, small screwdrivers, pliers, and wrenches, a manual can opener, extra cell phone chargers, and battery backup.